d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 # Multivariable Calculus
 :label:`sec_multivariable_calculus`

-Now, that we have a fairly strong understanding of what happens if we had a function of a single variable, let us return to our original question where we were considering a loss function of potentially billions of weights.
+Now that we have a fairly strong understanding of derivatives of a function of a single variable, let us return to our original question where we were considering a loss function of potentially billions of weights.

-## Generalizing Differentiation
+## Higher-dimensional Differentiation
 What :numref:`sec_single_variable_calculus` tells us is that if we change a single one of these billions of weights leaving every other one fixed, we know what will happen!
 This is nothing more than a function of a single variable, so we can write

 $$L(w_1+\epsilon_1,w_2,\ldots,w_N) \approx L(w_1,w_2,\ldots,w_N) + \epsilon_1 \frac{d}{dw_1} L(w_1,w_2,\ldots,w_N).$$
-:eqlabel:`part-der`
+:eqlabel:`eq_part_der`

-We will call the derivative in one variable while fixing the other the *partial derivative*, and we will use the notation $\frac{\partial}{\partial w_1}$ for the derivative in :eqref:`part-der`.
+We will call the derivative in one variable while fixing the other the *partial derivative*, and we will use the notation $\frac{\partial}{\partial w_1}$ for the derivative in :eqref:`eq_part_der`.

-Now, let us take this, and change $w_2$ a little bit to $w_2 + \epsilon_2$:
+Now, let us take this and change $w_2$ a little bit to $w_2 + \epsilon_2$:

 $$
 \begin{aligned}